Procedure: Honorary degrees

 - Upon Council approval, the Secretary of Council provides formal notification in writing to the proposer(s), the relevant college dean and the manager of Exams, Graduations and Prizes.

-- The manager of Exams, Graduations and Prizes request the College to prepare the citation for the award.
+- The Manager of Exams, Graduations and Prizes requests the College to prepare the citation for the award.

-- The Division of Student Administration is responsible for arranging the conferral of all honorary degrees.
+- The Division of Student Administration and Academic Services is responsible for arranging the conferral of all honorary degrees.

-- The conferral of an honorary degree will take place at the University at a time convenient to both the University and the recipient.
+- The conferral of an honorary degree takes place at the University at a time convenient to both the University and the recipient.
 Only in exceptional circumstances may the conferral occur at a place other than the University.

 Revocation of award and title